 - 1 shallot, chopped small

-- 10 oz fresh cherry tomatoes or mini heirloom tomatoes
+- 10 oz fresh cherry tomatoes or mini heirloom tomatoes, sliced in half if large (optional)

 - 1 tablespoon parsley, chopped